 - Meegan Carr’s PowerPoint presentation

-- Virginia’s Top 10 Endangered Artifacts – an example of raising public awareness for conservation
+- Virginia’s Top 10 Endangered Artifacts [link inactive] – an example of raising public awareness for conservation

 - Adopt-an-Artifact campaigns in North Carolina – compiled by North Carolina’s Connecting to Collections

-- Dallas’ Adopt-A-Monument – an example of an adoption campaign focused on outdoor artifacts through Heritage Preservation’s Save Outdoor Sculpture! program
+- An example of an adoption campaign focused on outdoor artifacts through Heritage Preservation’s Save Outdoor Sculpture! program [link inactive].

 - Allegheny-Kiski Valley Historical Society’s adoption campaign geared toward school children